 So what is the average burglar alarm installation cost?
 For the simplest types of alarms you can install yourself, you’ll be looking at spending £125-£300 depending on the number of sensors you choose for your home.
 Systems that call or message you start at around £175 and range up to £350.
 Monitored systems can start from £99 and cost between £15-45 a month thereafter.

-To get quotes from suppliers in your local area, fill in the short form below:
+To get quotes from suppliers in your local area, click on the button below:

 Why install a burglar alarm?